Inman

 And on the topic of uncomfortable conversations, RealReports has integrated data from the Dru Sjodin registry for sex offender lookups.
 It’s never an easy question to answer and most agents remain uncertain about how to do it.
 This is a great way to be the “source of the source,” per industry standard.

-I dig the software’s the map feature, which rests on the right column and interactively responds with visualizations of each category being reviewed.
+I dig the software’s map feature, which rests on the right column and interactively responds with visualizations of each category being reviewed.

-If you’ve read my reviews of TopHap, Revaluate and recently, Land id, then you know I have no shortage of love for maps.
+If you’ve read my reviews of TopHap, Revaluate, and recently, Land id, then you know I have no shortage of love for maps.
 There is true power in overhead views — literal and figurative — of the real estate market.
 We too often look at data in numeric form, flat and clinical.
 Understanding how data affects the space around you offers a valuable new perspective, and it’s a nice touch here that I think could add even more value if emphasized further.

 Speaking of emphasis, the majority of it has to be put on Aiden, RealReports’ clever report translator.
 Zach Gorman, who presented the demo, called Aiden the “mouth” of the software and the reports its brain.
 Makes sense.